ASD Affinity Program

 Dr. Clarissa Barnes is the Director of the Hench Autism Studies Program and an Assistant Professor of Special Education at Defiance College (DC).
 She earned both her Ph.D.
 (2013) in Rehabilitation with an emphasis in Behavior Analysis and Therapy and her M.S.
 (2010) in Behavior Analysis from Southern Illinois University-Carbondale (SIU).
 Clarissa received her B.S.
 (2007) in psychology from Western Michigan University.
 She is also a Board Certified Behavior Analyst-Doctoral.

-Clarissa has over 7 years of experience working with individuals with ASD.
+Clarissa has more than seven years of experience working with individuals with ASD.
 Her experiences range from early intervention to adult services.
 Her research interests include exploring instructional methods to establish basic and complex verbal repertoires in individuals with and without disabilities and investigating staff training methods that are both effective and accessible to the non-behavior analytic community.
 She has presented and co-presented 25 professional presentations, posters, and workshops as well as authored and co-authored four journal articles published in peer reviewed journals and one book chapter.

 Clarissa is also strongly interested in advocating for the science of behavior analysis.
 Teaching other professionals and non-professionals about the science of behavior analysis is an activity that she finds both rewarding and important.